ArcadiaLabs/python_libs/README.md

 #Libraries for python
-A lot of these libraries find a use with developer boards (Raspberry Pi, BBB...)
-For additional details about a specific function, see the lib file header.
+A lot of these libraries find a use with developer boards (Raspberry Pi, BBB...)\n For additional details about a specific function, see the lib file header.

 ## Draw